AlexDeFoc/Spotify_Account_Switcher/README.md

 ## Installation:

-1. **Download** the ZIP file and extract it to your desired location.
+1. **Download** the ZIP file from releases "App Files" and extract it to your desired location.

 ## Adding and Switching Between Accounts: